shadybraden/homelab/docker/README.md

 # How to use this repo:

 Clone this repo, then go to the docker folder.
+`cp env .env` now use .env as your actual env file.
-Edit the `env` file as needed, then run:
+Edit the `.env` file as needed, then run:
-`docker compose --env-file ../env -v up -d`
+`docker compose --env-file ../.env -v up -d`

 Now if you want to pull the latest:

-- edit your env file `nano docker/env`
+- Edit your env file `nano docker/.env`
-- something changed? want to use it? or just pull the latest from main
+- Something changed? want to use it? or just pull the latest from main
+- Run `git pull` then compare the latest in `env` and decide if you want to add that to your `.env` file.

 - run this to save your `env`, but pull the latest `git stash push env && git pull && git stash apply`